 Awareness of green consumerism and ethical issues about the socio-environmental costs of a company are on the rise.
-As environmental protection movement has achieved its momentum in recent years, companies that are branded as environmentally friendly and eco-friendly are more likely to receive positive feedback from guests and maintain a positive public image (OECD, 2012).
+As the environmental protection movement has achieved its momentum in recent years, companies that are branded as environmentally friendly and eco-friendly are more likely to receive positive feedback from guests and maintain a positive public image (OECD, 2012).

 New sources of energy that are more efficient and environmentally friendly are more extensively applied.

-Environmental regulations regarding a company’s eco footprint, CO2 emission, etc. have become much more stringent on all levels.
+Environmental regulations regarding a company’s eco-footprint, CO2 emission, etc. have become much more stringent on all levels.